ruamess/pet-projects/README.md

 # React + Vite

-<strong style="font-size: bold;">In scr/components/WelcomeScreen/CityItem.jsx change the const API_KEY to your openweather.com api key to use react app correctly</strong>
+## <strong>In scr/components/WelcomeScreen/CityItem.jsx change the const API_KEY to your openweather.com api key to use react app correctly</strong>